Starignus/PythonPractise/Session1/1-RPI_setup.md

 [//]: # (TODO: add a more verbose explanation)
 <img src="../img/" alt="change-password" style="width: 400px;">

-We have set the new password.
+We have set the new password, please remember this password and keep it safe.
 Do not reboot the RPi yet.

 10. Now we will check that the SSH is enabled.
 We need to enable it to connect with the RPi remotely.
 From the main menu we access: __5 Interfacing Options --> P2 SSH__.